 If you only have time (or inclination) for one art gallery in Rome, make it this one.
-Not only is it exquisite, but it provides the perfect introduction to Renaissance and baroque art without being overwhelming.
-To limit numbers, visitors are admitted at two-hourly intervals, so you'll need to call to pre-book, and enter at an allotted entry time – but trust us, it's worth it.
+Housing the ‘queen of all private art collections’, it boasts paintings by Caravaggio, Botticelli and Raphael, as well as some spectacular sculptures by Gian Lorenzo Bernini.
+To limit numbers, visitors are admitted at two-hourly intervals, so you'll need to call to pre-book.

-The collection, which includes works by Caravaggio, Bernini, Botticelli, Rubens, Raphael and Titian, was formed by Cardinal Scipione Borghese (1579–1633), the most knowledgeable and ruthless art collector of his day.
+The collection was formed by Cardinal Scipione Borghese (1579–1633), the most knowledgeable and ruthless art collector of his day.
 It's housed in the Casino Borghese, whose neoclassical look is the result of a 17th-century revamp of Scipione's original villa.

 The villa is divided into two parts: the ground-floor gallery, with its superb sculptures, intricate Roman floor mosaics and over-the-top frescoes; and the upstairs picture gallery.

 Things get off to a cracking start in the entrance hall, decorated with 4th-century floor mosaics of fighting gladiators and a gravity-defying bas-relief, Marco Curzio a Cavallo, of a horse and rider falling into the void, by Pietro Bernini (Gian Lorenzo's father).